 An EPC is only required for a dwelling that is self contained, meaning that it does not have an entrance via a separate unit or share any essential facilities (bathroom, kitchen etc).
 Landlords are not required to produce an EPC when an existing lease is renewed, only when the tenant changes.

 EPCs are valid for 10 years and can be reused for new tenants as many times as required within that period.
 A landlord may choose to commission a new EPC if improvement works have been carried out, but there is no legal requirement to do so.

-Addison Townends use only accredited DEA’s (Domestic Energy Assessors) who are registered with the appropriate accreditation scheme.
+Addison Townsend use only accredited DEA’s (Domestic Energy Assessors) who are registered with the appropriate accreditation scheme.

-If you are intending to sell or let your property through Addison Townends and require an EPC, then we can arrange this for you.
-Likewise, if you are not selling or letting, and would like to order an EPC with Addison Townends please contact us and we will be able to provide you with full details.
+If you are intending to sell or let your property through Addison Townsend and require an EPC, then we can arrange this for you.
+Likewise, if you are not selling or letting, and would like to order an EPC with Addison Townsend please contact us and we will be able to provide you with full details.